 Welcome to my website.
-I am currently a McDonnell Postdoctoral Fellow at Washington University in St. Louis.
+I am a philosopher and historian of the cognitive sciences and a historian of philosophy.
+Currently, I am a McDonnell Postdoctoral Fellow in the Philosophy-Neuroscience-Psychology program at Washington University in St. Louis.
 I received my PhD in philosophy from the University of California, Irvine in 2024.

 The two historical figures I have been most interested in for the last several years are George Berkeley (the focus of my dissertation) and the medieval natural philosopher Ibn al-Haytham.
 I am also a big fan of Locke, Reid, Kant, and Helmholtz, among others.